Response Procedures

 E. Coordination with Concurrent Legal Proceedings:

 Standards for criminal investigations are different from the standards for a violation of this policy, and therefore the University will not base its decisions under this policy solely on law enforcement reports and/or action.
-The University will take every possible step to coordinate with law enforcement and also will take steps to resolve the complaint within the University process in a timely manner.
+The University will take every possible step to coordinate with law enforcement and also will take steps to resolve the Formal Complaint within the University process in a timely manner.

 F. Reporting Prohibited Conduct to Law Enforcement and for Statistical Disclosure

-Community members who believe any Prohibited Conduct they have experienced may be criminal in nature will receive support and assistance in contacting law enforcement and/or reporting the conduct for Statistical Disclosure under the Clery Act.
+Community members who believe any Prohibited Conduct they have experienced may be criminal in nature will receive support and assistance in contacting law enforcement and/or reporting the conduct for Statistical Disclosure under the Clery Safe Campus Act.
 PLU encourages accurate and prompt reporting of all crimes to Campus Safety and the appropriate law enforcement agencies.

 As a part of its prevention and awareness programs for incoming students and new employees, and its ongoing prevention and awareness programs for continuing students and employees, PLU includes the definitions of sexual misconduct, the definition of consent in reference to sexual activity, and the definitions of domestic violence, dating violence, and stalking that are used by the criminal laws in applicable jurisdictions.
 The criminal law definitions used in Washington State are described in Appendix A for the sake of information only.
-However, PLU utilizes its own definitions of these prohibited behaviors for purposes of this policy that are consistent with the Clery Act, as amended effective 2014 (and expands upon the Clery Act as noted above), and determines responsibility for violations of PLU policy through its own procedures and standards of proof.
+However, PLU utilizes its own definitions of these prohibited behaviors for purposes of this policy that are consistent with the Clery Safe Campus Act, as amended effective 2014 and 2024 (which expands upon the Clery Safe Campus Act as noted above), and determines responsibility for violations of PLU policy through its own procedures and standards of proof.